Barnacl437/HELOS/README.md

 # HELOS
-A [FreeDOS](https://www.freedos.org/) modification (for mostly demonstration and playing around for fun) with the inspiration of an operating system called 'HEL OS' from the game [High Entropy: Challenges](https://store.steampowered.com/app/1389630/High_Entropy_Challenges/).
+A [FreeDOS](https://www.freedos.org/) modification (for mostly demonstration and playing around for fun) with the inspiration of roughly replicating an operating system called 'HEL OS' from the game [High Entropy: Challenges](https://store.steampowered.com/app/1389630/High_Entropy_Challenges/).
 Just for fun, and I think I gotta beat this game.

 ![image](https://github.com/Barnacl437/HELOS/assets/87983017/f141c31d-bf05-4e49-a4bd-aaa8243378ca)

-(It used to be private, but I opened the repository on 11/19/2022 for any attention toward this repo.
-And yeah, up to now there ain't any attention yet.
-Phew.)

 Every new major update will be released each 3 months, starting from Jul 18, 2022 (the original initialisation day).